Why Study History?

 We offer small class sizes.
 Class sizes average between 15 and twenty students.
 History majors work directly with expert faculty from day one.

-The History Department works with regional partners to provide internships and hands-on research opportunities.
-Partners include Antietam National Battlefield, the Robert C. Byrd Center for Congressional History and Education, and many more.
+The history program works with regional partners to provide internships and hands-on research opportunities.
+Partners include the Antietam National Battlefield, the Robert C. Byrd Center for Congressional History and Education, and many more.

 Different Degree Options: